tsonga12/tsonga12.github.io/README.md

 - Here’s an intro to [GitHub Pages](https://help.github.com/en/categories/workingwith-github-pages).
 - Here’s an intro to [GitHub Flavored Markdown](https://github.github.com/gfm/).
 - Here's the [MarkDown Tutorial](https://www.markdowntutorial.co/).
-- Here's the file contains [Images](Images/) used in this tutorial.
+- Here's the file contains all of [Images](https://github.com/tsonga12/tsonga12.github.io/tree/master/Images) used in this tutorial.
 - Here's the full [Repository](https://github.com/tsonga12/tsonga12.github.io) that contains a sample resume written in Markdown as well as this README.md file.

 ## Authors and Acknowledgments
 - My COMP3040's instructor Christina Penner who
   - Shared the MarkDown tutorial and resources stated above.
   - Provided a Resume Workshop.
-  - Recommendation for the text editor
+  - Recommendation for the text editor.
+- Andrew Etter who is the author of "Modern Technical Writing" book that helps understanding how to combine tools to produce a well-written documents.
 ## FAQs